JonQuxBurton/MobileMicroservicesSample/README.md

 Not directly related to microservices, but documentation is essential for future developers to quickly familiarise themselves with the system and for long term maintainability.
 We should document:
 * The domain - record the business processes so future developers can see what problem the system is solving
-* The architecutre - record the high level structure of the system so future developers can see how the pieces fit together
+* The architecture - record the high level structure of the system so future developers can see how the pieces fit together

 # Documentation
 ## The Domain

-The system is a Mobile Mobile Phone/Telecoms which supports the ordering and cancelling of Mobile Phones.
-The Ordering process is illustrated in the following diagram and User Stories:
+The system is a Mobile Phone/Telecoms system which supports the ordering and cancelling of Mobile Phones.
+The Ordering process is described by the following diagram and User Stories:

 ![alt text](https://raw.githubusercontent.com/JonQuxBurton/MobileMicroservicesSample/master/docs/Order_a_Mobile.png)